Towards Secure MLOps: Surveying Attacks, Mitigation Strategies, and Research Challenges: Introduction

 The strength of MLOps arises from combining the iterative nature of ML with the Continuous Integration and Continuous Delivery (CI/CD) practices established by DevOps.
 DevOps refers to ``a set of practices for automating the processes between software development and information technology operations teams so that they can build, test, and release software faster and more reliably.
 The goal is to shorten the systems development life cycle and improve reliability while delivering features, fixes, and updates frequently in close alignment with business objectives” \cite{nist-devops}.
 Integrating DevOps methodologies with ML workflows results in robust and flexible MLOps ecosystem capable of rapidly responding to evolving business and security requirements.

-Although MLOps offers substantial benefits, the pressure to accelerate model deployment for competitive gain often results in insufficient attention to security, increasing exposure to vulnerabilities across MLOps ecosystem.
-With the MLOps market projected to grow by 43\% over the next five years \cite{stone2025mlops}, protecting these pipelines is increasingly critical.
-High-profile incidents such as the ShadowRay vulnerability \cite{ShadowRay}, where insufficient authentication control mechanism allowed attackers to seize compute resources and exfiltrate more than \$1 billion worth of data in September 2023, underline the severity of these risks.
+Although MLOps offers substantial benefits, the pressure to accelerate model deployment for competitive gain often results in insufficient attention to security, increasing exposure to vulnerabilities across the MLOps ecosystem.
+Research by IBM X-Force demonstrates that widely used enterprise MLOps platforms, including Azure Machine Learning, BigML, and Google Cloud Vertex AI, are vulnerable to attacks by adversaries with valid credentials, enabling training data poisoning, model and training data theft, and exploitation of production pipelines and connected data lakes \cite{ibm_xforce_mlops}, exposing critical Machine Learning Security Operations (MLSecOps) concerns \cite{calefato_Sec_Risk_MLOps}.
+With the MLOps market projected to grow 43\% over the next five years \cite{grand_view_research,stone2025mlops}, securing these pipelines has become critical.
+High-profile incidents such as the ShadowRay vulnerability \cite{ShadowRay}, where insufficient authentication control mechanisms allowed attackers to seize compute resources and exfiltrate more than \$1 billion worth of data in September 2023, underline the severity of these risks.
 Similarly, the Arbitrary Code Execution incident involving Google Colab \cite{google_colab_code_execution} highlighted the dangers of malicious scripts hidden in shared Jupyter Notebooks, emphasizing the urgent need for rigorous code review processes.
-Further illustrating these attacks, DeepSeek's V3 model \cite{DeepSeek} was allegedly created through repeated unauthorized distillation queries to OpenAI's models \cite{DeepSeek-distillation}.
-Additionally, research conducted by SpiderSilk \cite{ClearviewAI} demonstrated how a single misconfiguration compromised critical credentials, leading to unauthorized access to Clearview AI’s sensitive code repositories.
-Given that Clearview AI’s facial recognition tools is used in matching identities using publicly available images, the implications of such a breach are especially concerning.
+DeepSeek's V3 model \cite{DeepSeek} allegedly resulted from repeated unauthorized distillation queries to OpenAI's models \cite{DeepSeek-distillation}, demonstrating intellectual property theft risks.
+Additionally, research conducted by SpiderSilk \cite{ClearviewAI} demonstrated how a single misconfiguration compromised critical credentials, leading to unauthorized access to Clearview AI's sensitive code repositories.
+Given that Clearview AI's facial recognition tools are used in matching identities using publicly available images, the implications of such a breach are especially concerning.
 These examples collectively highlight how security lapses in the MLOps ecosystem can lead to infiltration, data theft, operational disruption, and substantial reputational damage.